altear/Mice-Emotion-Video-Classification/README.md

 The goal of this project is to create machine learning model that is capable of accurately classifying mice that are experiencing stress.

-The input data is video footage of individual mice.
-The output data is a binary class label and confidence score that reveals whether or not the mouse is experiencing stress.